 Trial Different Settings and Media Types

-As we've discussed above, edible printing is not an exact science and different types of designs and images may require different degrees of editing and varied print settings.
+As we've discussed above, edible printing is not an exact science and different types of designs and images and edible paper types may require different degrees of editing and varied print settings.
 Trial and error will be required, particularly when first starting out in edible printing!

 If you have any other questions about using your edible printer, our knowledgable and friendly team are here to help!
-Just get in touch by emailing our Support Team at support@edibleprintsupplies.co.uk or giving us a call on 01254 825786.
+Just get in touch by emailing our team at sales@edibleprintsupplies.co.uk .
 We also have a number of other edible printing blog posts and plenty of hints and tips on our social media pages, you can find us on Instagram, Facebook, YouTube and TikTok - follow us and tag us in your posts if these tips have helped with your edible printing!